PierreDuc/ng-event-options/README.md

 [![npm](https://img.shields.io/npm/v/ng-event-options.svg)](https://www.npmjs.com/package/ng-event-options)

-# ng.EventOptions
+# NgEventOptions

-This angular module will enable you to add event listener options inside the angular template.
-Like, capture, passive and once, but also add an event listener outside the `NgZone` for additional performance of your application and/or when fired stop the event from bubbling.
+Extended event binding for Angular

+## Features

+* Native event binding support for `passive`, `capture` and `once` event options
+* Additional event options for `stopImmediatePropagation`, `stopPropagation` and `preventDefault`
+* Angular event options for binding outside `NgZone` and only bind when inside `platformBrowser`
-The module is only `1KB` gzipped, so no worries about that
+* The module is only `1KB` gzipped, so no worries about that

+Increase the speed of your application by using the `passive` and `NgZone` options.
+Decrease your code size by utilising the pre-defined additional options.

+### Prerequisites

+Depends on latest Angular

+    "dependencies": {
+      "@angular/common": ">=5.0.0",
+      "@angular/core": ">=5.0.0"
+    }

+### Installing

+For npm install NgEventOptions using:

+    npm install ng-event-options

+Inside your project add to the `AppModule.imports`:

+    @NgModule({
+        imports: [
+            // ...,
+            NgEventOptionsModule
+        ],
+        // ...
+    })
+    export class AppModule {}

 ## Usage